Fiserv/universal-commerce/recipes/HostedPages.md

 <!-- theme: danger -->
 >**Failure**

-This is the failure response payload from uCom API
+This is the failure response payload from Connected Commerce (uCom) API

 ```json